alex-courtis/arch/README.md

 ## Set Hostname

-Use `nmtui` to setup the network connection.
+Use `nmtui` to setup the system network connection.

 Apply the hostname: